What is cervical cancer?

 Biopsy

-A biopsy can help diagnose the cervical cancers.
+A biopsy can help diagnose cervical cancers.
 There are various biopsies to diagnose cervical cancer such as

 Colonoscopy biopsy: For this, the cervix is initially inspected with a colposcope to identify any abnormal spots.
 A little (approximately 1/8-inch) portion of the abnormal region on the cervix’s surface is excised with biopsy forceps.